Instant Pot Crack Chicken Recipe

 Instant Pot Crack Chicken

-Instant Pot Crack Chicken is the ultimate comfort meal made with tender chicken breasts, creamy cheese, crispy bacon, and ranch seasoning, all coming together in one rich and flavorful dish.
+Instant Pot crack chicken is the ultimate comfort food dinner!
+Make it with tender chicken, cheese, crispy bacon, and ranch seasoning.
+It's delicious in sandwiches!

 Prep Time: 10 minutes